beeware/Python-Apple-support/CONTRIBUTING.md

-Note that the `MAJOR.MINOR-patched` branch of that fork is maintained in the format of a *patch tree*, which is a branch that consists of an entirely linear sequence of commits applied on top of another branch (in the case of the fork, `MAJOR.MINOR`), each of which adding a new feature.
+Note that the `MAJOR.MINOR-patched` branch of that fork is maintained in the format of a *patch tree*, which is a branch that consists of an entirely linear sequence of commits applied on top of another branch (in the case of the fork, `MAJOR.MINOR`), each of which adds a significant new feature.
 Therefore, a bug fix for an existing commit in the patch tree *will* be merged when appropriate, but its changes will get combined with that existing commit that adds the feature.
 A feature addition PR will be squashed into a single, new commit, and then put on top of the patch tree.